 In mid-2017, she contracted a team in the Philippines to do a small web-based tool for managing their company’s employee-evaluation process.
 The team she chose was a small development studio that was recommended to her by a former work colleague.

 Jen actually had a good impression of the team when she evaluated them.
 They had a nice portfolio and a good list of past clients.

 In the initial months, Jen’s discussions with them were smooth.After finalizing the project’s scope and specifications, they agreed to have the project launched within six months.
-However, a few weeks into the project and issues started to come out, starting with the delays in the delivery of the initial wireframes and mockups.
+However, just few weeks into the project, issues started to come out, starting with the delays in the delivery of the initial wireframes and mockups.

 The next deliveries after that took way longer than expected.
 There were also arguments over requests by Jen which the team insisted should be paid for separately as change requests.

 Over a year has passed now, and Jen’s project is yet to launch.